caseykneale/ChemometricsTools.jl/docs/src/Demos/CalibXfer.md

     println("RMSEV: ", RMSE(PLSR1(valid1; Factors = vLv), validy))
 end
 ```
-Kind of hacky, but it works fine, we see that 7 factors is optimal on the hold out set so that's what we'll use from here on,
+Kind of hacky, but it works fine for a demo, we see that 7 factors is optimal on the hold out set so that's what we'll use from here on,
 ```julia
 println("RMSEP: ", RMSE(PLSR1(tst1; Factors = 7), tsty))
 ```